-A proof of this assertion was previously given by the author\cite{knopf}.
-This proof can easily be modified to prove the analogous result for a plasma with two sorts of particles (i.e., $\Mf^+$ is nonzero).

-As stated above, we want to study a plasma in an infinitely long cylinder.
+A proof of this assertion was previously given by the author \cite{knopf}.
+This proof can easily be modified to prove the analogous result for a plasma with two sorts of particles (i.e., $\Mf^+$ is nonzero). \\[1ex] As stated above, we want to study a plasma in an infinitely long cylinder.
 Without loss of generality the cylinder axis is supposed to point in the $\vec e_3$-direction.
 We assume that the distribution function of the plasma does not depend on $x_3$, i.e., it is identical in any cross section parallel to the $(x_1,x_2)$-plane.
 In particular, $\Mf^\a$ is supposed to have the following shape:

 where $f^\a:[0,T[\times\RR^4\to [0,\infty[$ is continuously differentiable with respect to all its variables, $\supp\,f^\a(t)$ is compact for all $t\in[0,T[$ and

 This kind of symmetry can be preserved only if the magnetic field $B$ is also independent of $x_3$.
 We assume that it points only in the $\vec e_3$-direction, i.e., $B=b\,\vec e_3$ where $b=b(t,x_1,x_2)$ is a scalar function.
 Then